 Bin #1: Gift

-These are items that you feel someone would either find value in or appreciate as a memento of the deceased person.
+These are sentimental items that you feel someone would either find value in or appreciate as a memento of the deceased person.

-Family members such as nieces, nephews, and grandchildren would be wonderful recipients of these items.
+Extended family members such as nieces, nephews, and grandchildren would be wonderful recipients of these items.
 It is a tangible way for them to hold onto the memory of someone who has passed.

 Bin #2: Sell